 As major sensory components of the body, the hands are the destination for a majority of the nerves in the upper limb.
 The radial, ulnar, and median nerves, having already supplied connections to the arm and forearm, continue into the hand where they form a branching network of nerve fibers.
 These myriad nerve fibers work together to control many delicate, precise muscles of the hand and receive signals from millions of sensory receptors that detect touch, pressure, temperature, and pain.
 The median nerve supplies the muscles and sensory receptors of the skin in the lateral (thumb side) palm, first, second, and third digits (thumb, index, and middle fingers), and lateral half of the fourth digit (ring finger).
 Along the dorsum (back) of the hand, the radial nerve supplies the muscles and sensory receptors in the lateral dorsum, and the first, second, and third digits.
 On the medial side of the hand, the ulnar nerve supplies the sensory receptors and muscles in the medial palm, medial dorsum, medial half of the fourth digit, and the fifth digit (pinky finger).

-All of which allows the peripheral nerves in the arms and hands to collect information about the external conditions in relation to the body’s internal state, to analyze this information, and to initiate appropriate responses to satisfy certain needs.
+The sum of these nerves and sensory receptors allows the peripheral nerves in the arms and hands to collect information about the external conditions in relation to the body’s internal state; to analyze this information; and to initiate appropriate responses to satisfy the body’s needs.
 The speed at which we can, for instance, remove our hand from a surprisingly hot surface exemplifies the power of the central and peripheral nervous systems in coordination within the upper extremities.
 Remarkably, the nervous system transmits such messages to the brain at speeds of 180 miles per hour!